No-Instructions/Relay/README.md

 ### What's a CRDT?

 Great question.
 CRDT stands for **conflict-free replicated data type** and it's a technology that's critical to making local-first real-time collaboration work.
-To our knowledge, Relay is the only Obsidian plugin that makes use of CRDTs.

 > The fundamental idea is this: You have data.
 This data is stored on multiple replicas.
 CRDTs describe how to coordinate these replicas to always arrive at a consistent state.
 [1]